collinesfilms/Wend/README.md

 **A QR code for every link**, full-screen when you need to put one on a wall or a projector.
 Generated in-tree; no third-party script draws it.

-**A list of everything you've made**, with opens, expiry and quick copy.
+**A list of every link you've made**, with opens, expiry and quick copy.

 |  |  |
 |---|---|